 Both Prealgebra and Algebra 1 are offered to students in grade 8.
 Those who have progressed successfully through 7th grade math and are ready for the rigors of Algebra 1 are placed there.
 Those who still need to master some Prealgebra topics study at the Prealgebra level and are slowly introduced to increasingly more Algebra.
 This necessity of mastery and the familiarization of early topics in Algebra 1 allow for an easy transition to high school math.

 Physical Science introduces the 8th grade students to atomic structure of matter, basic chemistry including chemical structure, bonds and reactions, forces and laws of motion.
 It is also the students’ final year of Science Fair, in which they have the ability to show all of the data collection, editing, processing and presentation skills that they have learned throughout middle school.

-We study the ideas, the transformation and events that occurred in the United States from the American Revolution to World War I.
+We study the ideas, the transformation and events that occurred in the United States from the American Revolution to the Civil War.

 The focus is the ministry of the Apostles.
 We will be studying the ministry of the early Church.
 We also focus on the religious virtues that guide our maturing spirit.